Nagi-ovo/Nagi-ovo/README.md

 ### Hi there, Im Jesse Zhang👋
 - :orange_book: Focusing on AI & Math
 - 🔬: a Junior student in Beijing University of Technology
+- 😊: Graduated from [pkuschool](https://www.pkuschool.edu.cn/) (the Affiliated High School of Peking University).
 - 🌏: Founder of Open-BJUT
 - :meat_on_bone: BBQ lover